maurobalbi/glas/editor/code/README.md

 ### Disclaimer
 Glas is a pet project of mine and is expected to be surpassed in terms of scope and features by the official Gleam-LSP in due time.
 Bug reports are much appreciated, but for feature requests and contributions please refer to the official [Gleam reposository](https://github.com/gleam-lang/gleam) instead.

 # glas: Gleam Language Server

 A language server for the [Gleam](https://gleam.run/) programming language.
+Glas tries it's best supporting the user writing gleam, even in the presence of parsing and typechecking errors!

 ## Installation